 This page isn’t meant to be exhaustive of everything we have going on in the C.R.E.A.M.
 Lab, but can give you an idea of the type of stuff we’re currently/recently working on.
 For prospective graduate students, these are the core projects I’m currently excited about topic-wise!
 Also for prospective students, make sure to check out https://joynerlab.berkeley.edu/prospective-graduate-students/.

 Between versus Within-Subject Models of the Protective Effect of Substance-Free Reward on Alcohol, Nicotine, and Marijuana Use and Problems

-This is a current grant I have from the National Institute on Drug Abuse (R36 DA050049).
+This is a recent grant I completed from the National Institute on Drug Abuse (R36 DA050049).
 You can find more info about the grant here.
-The general idea behind the grant is that we know substance-free reward (i.e., naturally pleasurable, non-drug stimuli and activities, such as social interaction and dating, exercise and sports recreation, or hobbies) is protective against substance misuse in the aggregate, but we don’t know how it operates at the within-subject level.
+The general idea behind the grant was that we know substance-free reward (i.e., naturally pleasurable, non-drug stimuli and activities, such as social interaction and dating, exercise and sports recreation, or hobbies) is protective against substance misuse in the aggregate, but we don’t know how it operates at the within-subject level.
 So through a few different methods, the purpose of this grant is to clarify between- versus within-subject structures of substance-free reward and their relation to substance misuse.